 With these ingredients, our Classic Root Beer redefines the meaning of classic by bringing root beer back to its roots (see what we did there?).
 Our botanically driven root beer uses extracts of sweet birch, smooth-vanilla bean, naturally sourced burdock root, chicory root, cassava root, and more.

 And of course, this isn’t your average 44-grams-of-sugar-per-can root beer.
-Instead, OLIPOP’s Classic Root Beer has 35 calories, nine grams of dietary fiber, and just two grams of sugar from cassava root syrup, real fruit juice, and stevia.
+Instead, OLIPOP’s Classic Root Beer has 35 calories, is high in fiber, and gets its 2g of sugar from cassava root syrup, real fruit juice, and stevia.
 Our plant-based ingredients are the ultimate dream team.
 They work together to support healthy digestion and feed the microbiome that exists within all of us.

 Ingredients in OLIPOP Root Beer